 How to make homemade cola

-Add the water, cinnamon, coriander seeds, nutmeg, kola nut powder and ginger to the saucepan.
-Put onto a medium to high heat and stir well to dissolve the sugar.
-Once the mix starts to boil, turn down to low and simmer for twenty minutes with the lid on, stirring occasionally.
+Add the water, cinnamon, coriander seeds, nutmeg, kola nut powder, and ginger to the saucepan.
+Put onto medium to high heat and stir well to dissolve the sugar.
+Once the mix starts to boil, turn it down to low and simmer for twenty minutes with the lid on, stirring occasionally.